jilek/DataBootcampFinalProject/Segment3_Deliverable/README.md

 #### Section 8.
 ML Model: Explanation of model choice, including limitations and benefits

 The team evaluated several machine learning classifier models.
-These include logistic regression, SVM, RandomForest, Tensor Flow kera neural net, Extra Trees Classifier.
+These include logistic regression, SVM, RandomForest, Balanced Random Forest, EasyEnsemble, Tensor Flow keras neural net, Extra Trees Classifier.
 Attempts were made to evalute a binary classification system as well as a multiclass system.
 Ratings classes were split into 2,3, and 4 class sets.

 - 2 Class sets were split with one class above the mean plus one SD and the other class below the mean plus one SD.